inaimathi/langnostic/drafts/profiling-polymorphic-options.md

   6.0e-9s/call, 1.4459999e-6s total profiling, 6.9e-7s internal profiling
 ```

 So, weirdly, for our specific use-case, it looks like the `fast-generic-function` versions of these are slightly _worse_ than just built-in generic functions, while the `static-dispatch` implementations are slightly faster.
 I do emphasize _slightly_ in both of these situations.
-To the point that I'm seriously wondering whether the performance improvement made available by [`static-dispatch`](https://github.com/alex-gutev/static-dispatch) is actually workth [giving up `before`/`after`/`around` methods the way their documentation implies](https://github.com/alex-gutev/static-dispatch#usage).
+To the point that I'm seriously wondering whether the performance improvement made available by [`static-dispatch`](https://github.com/alex-gutev/static-dispatch) is actually worth [giving up `before`/`after`/`around` methods the way their documentation implies](https://github.com/alex-gutev/static-dispatch#usage).
+I don't specifically want any of those for `clj` internals, but `clj` _would_ have to expose `static-dispatch:defmethod` in order to avoid some weird interface incompatibility edge cases.

+To be sure, there's a pretty serious improvement to `static-dispatch:insert` when compared to `insert` or `fgf-insert`, but the picture for `len`, `lookup` and `==` is less rosy.
+The naive `cl:defmethod` implementation beats both the others solidly for `len` and puts in a strong showing for both `==` and `lookup`.
+It's sort of hard for me to argue that `insert` is a more important operation than `lookup` or `==`.
+It probably depends on your use case, but this is not really a ringing endorsement either way.

 ### Conclusions

-The tentative conclusion is that all this performance grubbing is a boondoggle.
+The tentative conclusion is that all this performance grubbing is a relative boondoggle.
+For the moment, given a bout this undecisive, I have to give victory to the incumbent.

 So it goes sometimes.

 I'll keep the `benchmark` file around for fun and possibly future profiling purposes.
 I was going to talk a bit about the approaches I'm thinking about to save cycles at low-effort where it matters, but I think this piece is already long and dense enough.
 If you want a sneak peek, check out [`types.lisp` in the main repo](https://github.com/inaimathi/clj/blob/master/src/types.lisp), but I'm not going to talk about it quite yet.